 Permitted to join the set, Shelly took some fantastic behind-the-scenes photos of us being filmed at the Cash home and speaking with Director David McClister (I'm wearing the black floral jacket).

 The lyrics were profound, revealing and melancholy as befitting "The Man in Black."
 A lifelong champion for the everyman and the marginalized, his words once again gave voice to our plight and collective experience.
 He had always been a poet laureate of "The Walking Wounded."
 Having followed in her father's footsteps, not only musically, but in her quest for social justice, Rosanne's performance gave a strength and conviction to the song that only she could deliver.

 "There’s so much pain in these lyrics, and they’re unrelentingly dark,” says Rosanne.
 "I really tried to feel what [my father] would have thought about it, and it felt like a collaboration.
 I think he’d be proud of it.
 I am."
-Read the article and watch the video.

 The use of minimalism and affecting black and white to capture the individuals on-screen was like a collage of early vintage photographs.
 The faces were devoid of smiles and frills, but fully dimensional in their show of raw emotion.
 It was art, vulnerable and pure.
 There was a brutal honesty about it that reminded me of "Hurt," Johnny's final music video, which holds a mirror to self and society in a plea for self-actualization.
 And while Rosanne is an artist in her own right, her approach to the big questions and issues is not too far divorced from that of her father.

 Although Shelly wasn't filmed in the music video, she enjoyed her own singular experience when the tour bus arrived at the Cash home while Rosanne and the crew were still working!
 This is one of the beautiful images she captured of Rosanne on-set in her father's bedroom.